chungbfong/Measuring-Political-Confidence-Using-Twitter-Sentiment-Analysis-A-Belgian-Example/README.md

 ## Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+You can suggested to use an anaconda environment to run this project.
 * pip
   ```sh
   pip install -r requirements.txt